 To mitigate the spread of COVID-19, protect the public health, and provide essential protections to vulnerable Michiganders, it is crucial that all Michiganders take steps to limit in-person contact.
-These critical mitigation measures include social distancing and limiting the number of people interacting at public gatherings.

-To that end, it is reasonable and necessary to temporarily suspend rules and procedures relating to physical presence at meetings and hearings of public bodies and other governmental entities in Michigan.
-These public bodies and entities must continue to conduct public business during this emergency, including actions to respond to COVID-19, and the general public must be able to continue to participate in government decision-making without unduly compromising public health, safety, and welfare.
+These critical mitigation measures include social distancing and limiting the number of people interacting at public gatherings and at work.
+Public bodies and entities must continue to conduct public business during this emergency, and the general public must be able to continue to participate in government decision-making and adjudication without unduly compromising public health, safety, and welfare.
+To that end, it is reasonable and necessary to provide temporary alternative means to conduct public meetings, conduct administrative proceedings, and provide the required notice under tax abatement statutes.

-Executive Order 2020-75 provided this limited and temporary relief from certain rules and procedures.
-This order extends the duration of that relief, as it remains reasonable and necessary to suppress the spread of COVID-19 and protect the public health and safety of this state and its residents.
-With this order, Executive Order 2020-75 is rescinded.
+Executive Orders 2020-129, 2020-132, and 2020-141 afforded limited and temporary relief from certain rules and procedures in order to provide such alternative means.
+These measures have been effective.
+This order therefore extends the duration of such measures, as it remains reasonable and necessary to suppress the spread of COVID-19 and protect the public health and safety of this state and its residents.
+With this order, Executive Orders 2020-129, 2020-132, and 2020-141 are rescinded.